{/*

 Zirtual

-Overview: Zirtual was built to assist professionals around the world with management of their busy schedules.
-It provided dedicated, U.S. assistance to professionals in need, from meeting management to day-to-day life activities to travel itinerary preparation.
+Overview: Zirtual was built to assist professionals around the world with managing their busy schedules.
+It provides dedicated, U.S. assistance to professionals in need, from meeting management to day-to-day life activities to travel itinerary preparation.

 Zirtual assistants did everything to ease the hectic schedules of working professionals.
 Zirtual offered flat, monthly and annual rates, that were chosen based on the needs of each individual professional.